mwihoti/Amazing-dapps/README.md

-## Amazing-dapps Aptos Dapp

-Amazing-dappses is a simple dapp infrastructure and a simple wallet info implementation, transfer APT.
+## Amazing_Dapps share
+Amazing_Dapps Share is a simple decentralized application (dApp) infrastructure built on the Aptos blockchain.
+It provides basic wallet functionalities like wallet information, account details, APT (Aptos Coin) transfer, and the ability to create NFT collections.

 ## Amazing-dapps provides:

-- **Folder structure** - folder  with a `frontend` and `contract` folders.
+- Wallet Integration: Implements the WalletInfo component to connect and display
+- wallet details using the Aptos Wallet Adapter.
+- APT Transfer: A simple TransferAPT component that allows users to send APT
-- **Dapp infrastructure** - All required dependencies a dapp needs to start building on the Aptos network.
+- tokens to any address on the Aptos network.
-- **Wallet Info implementation** - `WalletInfo` component to  read a connected Wallet info.
-- **Trasnfer APT implementation** - `transfer` components to send APT to an address.
-- **Fetch APT Transer** -
+- Show Transfer  History : Displays the transfer history of the connected wallet.
+- Create NFT Collection: Allows users to create an NFT collection directly from
+- the dApp using the CreateCollection component.
+- Network Information: Displays details about the connected network such as
+- Testnet or Mainnet.
+- Account Information: Shows information about the connected Aptos account, including account address and balance.
 ## What tools the Amazing-dapps uses?

 - React framework